andreihar/andreihar/README.md

 - 🎓 I'm currently pursuing a Bachelor's degree in Computer Science with a specialisation in Artificial Intelligence at Simon Fraser University.

-- 👨‍💻 I'm currently engaged in enhancing the representation of [Taiwanese Hokkien][taigi] by leveraging Neutral Machine Translators and developing Programming Toolboxes that simplify the creation of programming applications for the language.
+- 👨‍💻 I'm currently engaged in enhancing the representation of [Taiwanese Hokkien][taigi] by leveraging a Neural Machine Translator and developing Programming Toolboxes that simplify the creation of programming applications for the language.

 - 📚 I'm currently learning **Natural Language Processing** and **Deep Learning**.